fruitbox12/NeuRacle/README.md

 ## From Oracle to Distributed Ledger Technology

 Because the Oracle trilemma is almost the same as blockchain trilemma, [choose a blockchain solution as an oracle solution](https://medium.com/@jameslee777/decentralized-trustless-oracles-dto-by-piggybacking-on-timestamp-consensus-rules-2adce34d67b6) will be an innovated approach.
-There already some oracle that are using this approach to challenge the Oracle Trilemma, eg: [Komodo Trustless Oracles](https://komodoplatform.com/en/blog/the-promise-of-smart-contracts-and-the-oracle-problem/).
+There already some oracles that are using this approach to challenge the Oracle Trilemma, eg: [Komodo Trustless Oracles](https://komodoplatform.com/en/blog/the-promise-of-smart-contracts-and-the-oracle-problem/).

 Though, blockchain can't solve it's own trilemma.